bizcad/SleepAutoManager/README.md

 - `powercfg /waketimers`

 ## Disclaimer
 This program was written for my Windows 11 machine.
 Your milage may vary.
+It uses an icon designed by a 3rd party.
+If you decide to use the icon, you should probably buy him a coffee.

 Use at your own risk.
 Changing device wake permissions can affect your ability to wake the PC from sleep.
+## Attribution
+I added the free version of a snooze.png icon by Pixel perfect (https://www.flaticon.com/authors/pixel-perfect) (<a href="https://www.flaticon.com/free-icon/snooze_3602333?term=snooze&page=1&position=5&origin=tag&related_id=3602333" title="snooze icons">Snooze icons created by Pixel perfect - Flaticon</a>)
+I did not buy him a coffee because this program is for non-commercial uses.